 Some ideas for additional preparation if you have the time/ or want to do for a company where you really want to stand out:

 - Some companies may have a way to join their talent network before the career fair.
 From my experience with this, once you upload your resume, the system will match your criteria and skill set with current and upcoming opportunities.
-It will also send you an email once similar positions open up and it is the first place many company looks when they need to fill positions!
+It will also send you an email once similar positions open up and it is the first place many companies looks when they need to fill positions!
 Some companies might even have specific openings related to the conference as I have seen that through SWE.

 - Update your LinkedIn beforehand so that it has the most updated information.
 You can even post a status on LinkedIn that you will be attending this conference as making your goals known is so important!